 Installing certain types of equipment or security around your playground can allow you to be proactive in preventing severe maintenance issues.

 Posting proper signage around your playground for what is allowed on the equipment as well as advise what ages should be playing will alert parents to possible safety concerns while deterring some from using the facility improperly.
 To an older child, it may look humorous to sit on a freestanding rocker a preschooler would use but the equipment is not designed for them.
 With their weight and size, they could possibly break the equipment and hurt themselves in the process (NSC, 2021c).

 Another way in which you can be proactive concerning your playground maintenance is by utilizing kick mats.
-These mats are placed anywhere a child may land on the loose fill surfaces, such as at the end of slides or under swings.
+These mats are placed anywhere a child may land on the loose-fill surfaces, such as at the end of slides or under swings.
 Kick mats keep loose material nearby/in the playground, prevent it from dispersing.
-It should be noted that there is no mandatory policy or guideline for testing this kick mats, but they can still help (NPPS, 2021b).
+It should be noted that there is no mandatory policy or guideline for testing these kick mats, but they can still help (NPPS, 2021b).

 Protecting the Children